Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

 A: 402 obtainable in-game.
-There are more from scanning AR card, but they are not needed to unlock one of the treasure hunt achievement.
+There are more from scanning AR cards, but they are not needed to unlock one of the Treasure Hunt achievements.

 Seven of the idols require you to have collected all the weapons (just possess it at least once in your file at any given time, no need to have them all at the same time).

 Finally, 2 idols can only come from the Treasure Hunt board (and AR card I think).
 They are

 Of course, you can always just scan AR cards.
 Where?
 Ask Google.